 • The latch straps aren’t replaceable

-Chicco is well-known for their baby car seats, and this time, they have decided to produce a booster seat that will be safe, comfortable, and affordable at the same time.
-Weighing some 10 pounds and being 32 inches high, the seat is pretty compact and will fit well inside most vehicles.
+Chicco is well-known for their high-quality baby car seats.
+And this time, they have decided to produce a booster seat that will be safe, comfortable, and affordable at the same time.
+Weighing some 10 pounds and being 32 inches high, the seat is pretty compact and will fit inside most cars.
 It comes with loads of useful features, so let’s take a closer look at some of them:

 CHOOSING THE BEST CAR SEAT – BUYER’S GUIDE